 - The Telegraph Station – a beautiful park to chill out in.
 Historically the Telegraph Station was an important part of the settlement of Alice Springs and has been developed into a museum for visitors to gain knowledge of ‘how things were’.
 There are some great walking tracks from the town and surrounds and a must see for anyone visiting.

 - The Art scene – so many talented artists gravitate to Alice Springs.
 Artists such as Albert Namatjira and Rex Batterby gained fame and recognition with their Central Australian landscapes.
 A magnificent gallery at Araluen displays these rare watercolours as part of their extensive collection.
 Each year the Central Australian Art Society presents the Advocate Art Awards, which attracts entries from talented artists for this prestigious award.

-- Flying Doctors Museum – an important service to the outback ‘the Flying Doctors’ have saved the lives of thousands of people in remote areas.
+- Royal Flying Doctors Museum – an important service to the outback ‘the Flying Doctors’ have saved the lives of thousands of people in remote areas.
 A museum showcasing the history of the Flying Doctors and the important work they do across Australia has been built in Alice Springs and is absolutely worth a visit.

 - The Alice Springs Desert Park – tucked under the escarpment of Mt Gillen, the Alice Springs Desert Park is on the outskirts of Alice Springs and a great place to see the desert as it should be seen.
 ‘Birds of Prey’ shows featuring Kites and Eagles operate throughout the day along with cultural talks about the local indigenous desert peoples.

 See the native wildlife such as kangaroos, quolls, possums, emus, perentes and other reptiles as well as the ‘Thorny Devil’ which is unique to the central desert region.
 The Park has an extensive display of wildflowers growing throughout the park including the fabulous Sturts’ Desert Pea.